Gosei (Japanese diaspora): Gosei in the US

-The lives of Japanese-Americans of earlier generations contrast with the Gosei because they have English-speaking grandparents.
+The lives of Japanese-Americans of earlier generations contrast with the Gosei generation and beyond, who often lack a single surviving grandparent with firsthand memory of the culture.
 According to a 2011 columnist in The Rafu Shimpo of Los Angeles, "Younger Japanese Americans are more culturally American than Japanese" and "other than some vestigial cultural affiliations, a Yonsei or Gosei is simply another American."

+American descendants of Wakamatsu colonist Masumizu Kuninosuke are in the seventh (Nanasei) generation through his marriage to a mixed African-Native American woman in 1877, some who only discovered the ancestry of their 1/64th ancestor through a DNA test.

 Gosei in Canada

 Japanese-Canadian Gosei are entirely acculturated, as is typical for any ethnic group.

 Gosei in Peru

 Japanese-Peruvian (Nipo-peruano) Gosei made up less than 1.0% of the Nikkei population in 2000.
 They are represented by the Asociación Peruano Japonesa.

 Gosei in Brazil

-Japanese-Brazilians (Nipo-brasileiro) make up the largest Japanese population in South America, numbering an estimated less than 242,543 (including those of mixed-race or mixed-ethnicity), more in the 1.8 million in the United States.
+Japanese-Brazilians (Nipo-brasileiro) make up the largest Japanese population in South America (and indeed anywhere outside of Japan), numbering an estimated less than 242,543 (including those of mixed-race or mixed-ethnicity), more than the 1.8 million in the United States.
 The Gosei are a small part of the ethnic minority in that South American nation in the last decades of the 20th century.
 In 1990, 0.8% of the Nipo-Brasileiros community were Gosei.